Can we please stop pretending that our own personal preferences are humanity’s evolutionary destiny?

 J. Clifford’s one-image review of the new Hobbit movie by Peter Jackson reminded me that this third movie in the series had come out.
 I had forgotten, honestly, and that’s saying a lot.
 I have watched every minute of the making-of footage of each of

 This image constitutes my entire review of The Hobbit: Battle of the Five Armies.
 I won’t put any more effort into the review than this, because Peter Jackson didn’t appear to put much effort into the movie itself.
 All I have to say is that

+Here on Irregular Times, we often debunk the ridiculous conspiracy theories that political extremists concoct to justify their absurd ideologies.
 Tonight, I have a conspiracy theory of my own to introduce.
 It comes after watching The Interview, a movie starring Seth Rogen and James Franco.

 Fulfilling my proper role as a father in fattening my children up with electronic gaming that would make Tipper Gore blanch, this afternoon I purchased a game through Origin.
 After shoveling $4,932,894.32(9/10 – damn the government taxes) down the gaping maw of the Origin shopping

 This year, I have taken on the responsibility of giving my 13 year-old son some exposure to science in addition to what he gets at school.
 So, I was excited when I saw a copy of Mad Science: Experiments You Can Do At Home –

 A few months ago, my wife was diagnosed with a deadly cancer that will kill her sooner or (a bit) later and is causing a lot of pain along the way.
 I’m not only married; I have school-aged children, too.
 While I keep one eye